FIFA

 Here I have presented only a top level broad view.
 I cannot reveal the nitty gritty details since the project is under NDA.
 This is a conceptual summary.

-06 Interface Design
+06 Design & Decisions

 Manage nomination